ComedicChimera/chai-lang.dev/static/html/spec.md

 the value semantics of Whirlwind (as outlined in section 12).

 Finally, because strings implicitly include a length in their definition, they are not null terminated.

+### <a name="3-any-types"></a> Any Types

+The any type can be cast to any other type and all types can be coerced to it.
+The any type has no definite size as it can store any value.
+However, similar to the string type, the any type is also implemented as a struct; therefore, its size is considered to be the size of that struct.

+It has the following type label:

+    whirlwind
+    any